tensorland/modelbox/website/docs/intro.md

 ## Features
 #### Experiment Metadata and Metrics Logging
-- Log hyperparameters, accuract/loss and other quality related metrics during training.
+- Log hyperparameters, accuracy/loss and other quality-related metrics during training.
-- Log trainer events such as dataloading and checkpoint operations, epoch start and end times which helps with debuging performance issues.
+- Log trainer events such as data-loading and checkpoint operations, epoch start and end times which help with debugging performance issues.

 #### Model Management

 - Log metadata associated with a model such as binaries, notebooks, model metrics, etc.
-- Manage lineage of models with experiments, link to datasets used to train the model.
+- Manage lineage of models with experiments, and datasets used to train the model.
-- Label models with metadata which are useful for operational purposes such as the environments they are deployed in, privacy sensitivity, etc.
+- Label models with metadata that are useful for operational purposes such as the environments they are deployed in, privacy sensitivity, etc.
 - Load models and deployment artifacts in inference services directly from ModelBox.

 #### Events

 - Log events about the system/trainer state during training and models from experiment jobs, workflow systems and other AI/Model operations services.
 - Any changes made to experiment and model metadata, new models logged or deployed are logged as change events in the system automatically.
-Stream these events from other systems for any external workflows which needs to be invoked.
+Stream these events from other systems for any external workflows which need to be invoked.

 #### SDK